basimkhajwal/RayTracer/README.md

 TODO: Create graph showing performance for parallel programming

-- Explain the grid acceleration data structure
-- Explain how ray tracing is an embrassingly parallel problem and using multi-threading
 - Create a chart to show speed increases

 # Surface Integration

 After each ray has been generated, it is the role of the surface integrator to compute the amount of light arriving at a particular pixel coordinate based on information described in the scene.

+The end goal of any surface integrator is to solve the _rendering equation_, this is a famous equation in computer graphics first described in a paper by David Immel et al and James Kajiya in 1986<sup>[[#12](#12)]</sup>

-This is the main part of ray tracing which solves the rendering equation.
+This is the main part of ray tracing which solves the rendering equation and in it I have incorportated a variety of models used to simulate the propagation of light rays.

 - Describe what surface integration is
 - Describe the process of making the Whitted model and relevant sources / research done